kaplayjs/kaplay-site/guides/en/1_getting_started/1_install.md

 ---
 title: Installation
-description: Learn how to install KAPLAY.
+description: Learn how to install KAPLAY, the HTML5 Game Library for JavaScript and TypeScript.
-order: 0
 url: install
 ---